SakshamArora1360/EEG-Clustering-KMeans/README.md

 ---

 ## 🧠 Use Case
-- This project is useful for:
+This project is useful for:
-- 1.)Understanding clustering in EEG data.
+- Understanding clustering in EEG data.
-- 2.)Exploring brainwave patterns related to cognitive states.
+- Exploring brainwave patterns related to cognitive states.
-- 3.)Learning practical applications of unsupervised machine learning.
+- Learning practical applications of unsupervised machine learning.

 ---